-Going Concern continued
+Going Concern (continued)

 As the latent defects were identified prior to the expiration period of the guarantee for repairing latent defects of 2 November 2018, the responsibility to repair these defects was with CJML.
 However, following the liquidation of Carillion, the project became liable for these repairs.
 A provision was included within the financial statements at 31 March 2018 for £1,763,000, representing the best estimate of the costs of the programme of works to rectify the defects.
 The Group has ringfenced the funds required for these works in the Maintenance Reserve Account and it has been determined that there is sufficient funding to meet these costs as they fall due.
 A programme of works has been identified and a plan put in place to ensure these are completed within agreed timescales.
-The balance at 31 March 2019 was £1,494,914.
+The balance at 31 March 2020 was £352,212 (2019: £1,494,914).
+The programme of works have been completed since the year end.